 Depending on stream Frontera is using several message types to code it's messages.
-Every message is a python native object serialized using msgpack (also JSON is available, but needs to be selected in code manually).
+Every message is a python native object serialized using msgpack or JSON.
+The codec module can be selected using MESSAGE\BUS\CODEC, and it's required to export Encoder and Decoder classes.